 Let’s go back three decades.

-My girlfriend and I are stopped at a red light on Lombard Street.
+My squeeze and I are stopped at a red light on Lombard Street.
 (Not the steep corkscrew section of postcard fame, what they call The Crookedest Street in the World.
-The section I’m talking about is the western end, a mile’s worth of flat, die-straight, multi-lane drag that takes you from the Golden Gate Bridge to Telegraph Hill.)
+The section I’m talking about is the western end, a mile’s worth of flat, die-straight, multi-lane drag that spits you off the Golden Gate Bridge and onto Telegraph Hill.)
 We’re on our way to Mario’s Bohemian Cigar Store in North Beach for eggplant sandwiches, which, since Mario’s kitchen consists of a chopping board and a toaster-oven, is basically the only thing they serve.
 (But those sandwiches are so good.
 I could go for one this minute!)
-Anyway, I’m in the driver’s seat; my girlfriend — and that really is the word we used in those days — is in the passenger seat, flipping through a Marie Claire.
+Anyway, today I’m the driver, unusual for me.
+The squeeze is in the passenger seat, flipping through a Marie Claire.
 For no particular reason I glance up at the rearview mirror.
 Interesting, I think: here it comes.
 Milliseconds later a huge black Mercedes plows into the back of our tiny beat-up Datsun.
 Shortly after that, I complete my next thought: ouch.

 Fortunately, apart from our car’s having been instantly squashed to half its former length, we seem to be fine.
 The driver of the Mercedes — I’m still looking in the mirror — jumps out and races up to my window, which I crank open.
 Halfway down, the window suddenly disconnects from its pinion and free-falls, disappearing inside the door with a thud.